vhbagci/AWS-CSA-2019-study-notes/Exam Readiness/README.md

 ### Text Axioms 1

-* Expect "Single-AZ" will never be a right answer
+* Expect "Single-AZ" will never be a right answer.
-* Using AWS managed services should always be prefered
+* Using AWS managed services should always be prefered.
-* Fault-tolerant and high availability are not the same thing
+* Fault-tolerant and high availability are not the same thing.
-  * Fault tolerant: Means that the system hides the failure from the users and there is no loss of service
+  * Fault tolerant: Means that the system hides the failure from the users and there is no loss of service.
-  * High availability: Means that the system will always be up and it can fail-over in the event of failure
+  * High availability: Means that the system will always be up and it can fail-over in the event of failure.
-* Expect that everything will fail at some point and design accordingly
+* Expect that everything will fail at some point and design accordingly.

 ## Module 2 - Design Performant Architectures

 Security:

-* [AWS Shield](https://aws.amazon.com/shield/): WS Shield is a managed Distributed Denial of Service (DDoS) protection service
+* [AWS Shield](https://aws.amazon.com/shield/): WS Shield is a managed Distributed Denial of Service (DDoS) protection service.
-* [AWS WAF](https://aws.amazon.com/waf/): AWS WAF is a web application firewall that helps protect your web applications from common web exploits that could affect application availability, compromise security, or consume excessive resources
+* [AWS WAF](https://aws.amazon.com/waf/): AWS WAF is a web application firewall that helps protect your web applications from common web exploits that could affect application availability, compromise security, or consume excessive resources.

 ### Text Axioms 2